Quick Exit (or press ESC)

 Dilatation and evacuation with general anaesthetic or conscious sedation

-This procedure requires cervical preparation so you should plan to be at the clinic for the whole day.
+• Duration of visit varies on gestation and cervical preparation method, plan to be at the clinic for the whole day

-You will need cervical preparation on the day of surgery, or the day before surgery.
+• You will need cervical preparation, either on the day or the day before surgery

 The surgeon will examine you and place a speculum into your vagina.
 The opening of your cervix may be stretched with thin rods called dilators.
 The pregnancy is removed using instruments and gentle suction.

-You will not feel pain during this procedure but may feel some discomfort if you have your treatment with conscious sedation.
+You will not feel pain during this procedure under general anaesthetic but may feel some discomfort if you have your treatment under conscious sedation.
 The treatment takes about 10-20 minutes.
 Afterwards you will be taken to the recovery area and monitored until we consider you are ready for discharge.
-You will have a light snack before going home and will be given an anti-sickness drug.
+You will have a light snack before going home.

 Significant, unavoidable or frequently occurring risks